kacperkoza/tips_IntelliJ_IDEA/README.md

 b. ask for preparing `curl` request

 - `Open GitHub Copilot Chat Inline Chat` and type "Write curl request for this endpoint"

+c. ask for method refactoring, for example `OffersService.getOffersPaginated(...)`

 ## 11. Additionally